Colorado Overnight Camp Summer Prep

 • rest

-Our health centers are staffed by licensed health professionals as well as health care assistants.
-A physician acts as the medical director of each site, providing a yearly review of our policies and treatment protocols.
+Our health centers are staffed by licensed health professionals and health care assistants.
+A physician serves as the medical director for each site, providing an annual review of our policies and treatment protocols.

 A note about Emergency Contacts

 On your camper's health form, you will be asked to list additional Emergency Contacts.
-These individuals can be any trusted adults in your life in addition to you.
+These individuals can be any trusted adults in your life, in addition to you.
 In the event of an emergency, if we cannot reach you or any other administrator on the account, we will contact the Emergency Contacts listed here.
-We recommend letting those people know you have named them on this form, as the expectation is that someone could be at camp in Van, TX within 2 hours in the event of an emergency, or within 24 hours in Colorado.
+We recommend letting those people know you have listed them on this form, as the expectation is that someone could be at camp in Colorado within 24 hours.
+Please ensure the Emergency Contact has the Camper Code image.

 Health Tips for Camp Prep